lukaszog/StaticS3Deploy/README.md

 # S3 Static Website Automated Deployments

 Automate deployments to an S3 Static Website whenever code is committed to a particular branch in your CodeCommit repo.

+There are simpler ways in which this could be achieved, e.g. http://stackoverflow.com/questions/32530352/best-strategy-to-deploy-static-site-to-s3-on-github-push.
+However this approach gives you a central deployment pipeline which could easily be extended to include code reviews, builds or tests.

 ## Info